andgoldschmidt/pyprotoclust/docs/installation.rst

 	poetry install -E cython

-For Mac OS users, make sure to rebuild with cython.

 If you are building the Sphinx documentation or want to be sure all packages are installed to run the notebooks,

 .. code-block:: bash